 Fixture Conversion Required: Most fixtures in place are usually in relatively good shape.
 Along with a bulb change-out, the lens covers just need to be wiped down or replaced, this usually happens a few at a time.
 New construction is a different story.
 Prewired for LED fixtures are now available along with LED troffers, panel lights, etc. The best way to explain a fixture conversion is to visit this link and scroll down to the bottom of the page for a schematic.
 Note this is an un-shunted receptacle application.
 Our LED “Contender 3” works in several wiring schematics with and without ballast scenarios for easy and convenient conversions.
 Contender 4 needs a direct wire hook-up using an un-shunted receptacle.

-* The True Lite fluorescent light will no longer be manufactured.
+* The True Lite fluorescent light is no longer be manufactured.
 The existing inventory will be sold up until March 15, 2018.This is listed because it gives us a benchmark to achieve and maybe one day surpass.

 Home

-© 1999-2017 CRS Light
+© 1999-2024 CRS Light